Neamar/storylines/specs.md

 ### Events
 In a *Storyline* folder (`/storylines/{storyline-slug}/`, the *Story writer* will create as many *Events* files as he wants.

+The event file name **must** be a proper slug (no special characters, must start with an alpha character, all lower cased, spaces replaced by the `_` symbol).

 An event file **must** contain the following keys:

 ```yaml